galaxyproject/galaxy_codex/README.md

     $ python bin/extract_all_tools.sh
     ```

-The script will generate a CSV file with each tool found in the list of GitHub repositories and metadata for these tools:
+The script will generate a TSV file with each tool found in the list of GitHub repositories and metadata for these tools:

 1. Galaxy wrapper id
 2. Description